doocs/leetcode/solution/2000-2099/2074.Reverse Nodes in Even Length Groups/README_EN.md

 <strong>Input:</strong> head = [5,2,6,3,9,1,7,3,8,4]
 <strong>Output:</strong> [5,6,2,3,9,1,4,8,3,7]
 <strong>Explanation:</strong>
-- The length of the first group is 1, which is odd, hence no reversal occurrs.
+- The length of the first group is 1, which is odd, hence no reversal occurs.
 - The length of the second group is 2, which is even, hence the nodes are reversed.
-- The length of the third group is 3, which is odd, hence no reversal occurrs.
+- The length of the third group is 3, which is odd, hence no reversal occurs.
 - The length of the last group is 4, which is even, hence the nodes are reversed.
 </pre>